 Us Magazine, a publication for those who like to gobble up their shit flavored with colorful celebrity imagery, broke the “story.”
 (No longer available online.)
 People magazine followed suit while E!
 Online posted the following headline: “Watch Kristen Stewart & Rupert Sanders on the Red Carpet: Were There Signs of Cheating?”

-Since I haven't watched Stewart and Sanders on carpets of any color, I don't know if there were "signs of cheating."
-Or even what those "signs" would be.
+It's unclear what these “signs of cheating” would be.
 Holding hands?
 Off-key whistling?
 Ass-grabbing?
-But one thing I do know: if you give 'em putrid matter, they'll eat it up and beg for more.
+But one thing is clear: if you give 'em putrid matter, they'll eat it up and beg for seconds.

 Confidential magazine: gossip rag precursor

 Anyhow, the Kristen Stewart-Rupert Sanders “scandal” reminds me of the precursor of all the current gossip print and online publications: Confidential magazine.
 Back in the more circumspect '50s, the nasty gossip rag alleged that Liberace was gay (“Why Liberace's Theme Song Should Be 'Mad About the Boy'”), insinuated that former Paramount star Lizabeth Scott was a lesbian, and claimed that Miracle on 34th Street star Maureen O'Hara had been caught having sex inside a Hollywood movie theater.